surevine/fifo/README.md

 // Check to see if a key exists in the FIFO queue or fixed localstorage collection.has 'key' /* true or false */

+// Limit the FIFO queue size
+collection.setQueueLimit 10  /* A maximum of 10 items */
 ```

 Warning